 3) Under the section with the Incoming Settings header, adjust the SSL settings, IMAP Path Prefix, and server port number as necessary to comply with the server you’re receiving emails from.

-Once you’re content with the new incoming and outgoing settings, you can force-quit the Mail app, then re-launch it again and try to refresh your email inbox to see if the new settings work any better than the older settings.
+Once you’re content with the new incoming and outgoing settings, you can force-quit the Mail app.
+Then re-launch it and try to refresh your inbox to see if the new settings work any better than the older settings.

-Typically, unless the email server itself is experiencing some kind of down-time, following the step checklist above will help you to get your email inbox refreshed again on the spot.
+Typically, unless the email server itself is experiencing some kind of down-time, following the step checklist above will help you fix the “Cannot Get Mail” errors.

 - What to do when apps aren’t opening on your iPhone